Guy Rose: Career

-Rose lived in New York City, New York in the 1890s and illustrated for Harper's, Scribners, and Century.
-Choosing to return to France in 1899, he and his wife Ethel Rose bought a cottage at Giverny.
-In 1900, he resided in Paris and spent the winter in Briska, Algeria where he painted three known paintings.
-From 1904 to 1912, husband and wife lived in Giverny and his works from this period showed the influence of "the master" Claude Monet, who became his friend and mentor.
+Rose lived in New York City, New York, in the 1890s and illustrated for Harper's, Scribners, and Century.
+Choosing to return to France in 1899, he and his wife Ethel bought a cottage at Giverny.
+In 1900, he resided in Paris and spent the winter in Briska, Algeria, where he painted three paintings one of which was Portrait of an Algerian.

 From 1913 to 1914, the Roses summered in and held an outdoor sketching school at Narragansett, Rhode Island.

-Suffering on and off again from the effects of lead poisoning, Rose and his wife moved permanently to Los Angeles, California in 1914.
+Suffering on and off again from the effects of lead poisoning, Rose and his wife moved permanently to Los Angeles, California, in 1914.